-In 1 Samuel 1:21-28, Hannah dedicates the child (Samuel) God has given her to the Lord:
+In 1 Samuel 1:21-28, Hannah dedicates to the Lord the child (Samuel) God has given her:

 And the man Elkanah, and all his house, went up to offer unto the Lord the yearly sacrifice, and his vow.
 But Hannah went not up; for she said unto her husband, I will not go up until the child be weaned, and then I will bring him, that he may appear before the Lord, and there abide for ever.
 And Elkanah her husband said unto her, Do what seemeth thee good; tarry until thou have weaned him; only the Lord establish his word.
 So the woman abode, and gave her son suck until she weaned him.
 And when she had weaned him, she took him up with her, with three bullocks, and one ephah of flour, and a bottle of wine, and brought him unto the house of the Lord in Shiloh: and the child was young.
 And they slew a bullock, and brought the child to Eli.
 And she said, Oh my lord, as thy soul liveth, my lord, I am the woman that stood by thee here, praying unto the Lord.For this child I prayed; and the Lord hath given me my petition which I asked of him: Therefore also I have lent him to the Lord; as long as he liveth he shall be lent to the Lord.
 And he worshipped the Lord there.

 Using the story of Hannah dedicating Samuel to the Lord as justification, countless Evangelical pastors encourage parents to dedicate their children to the Lord.
-Score of parents have stood before churches, infants in their arms, and made promises to raise their babies in the nurture and admonition of the Lord.
+Scores of Evangelical parents have stood before churches, infants in their arms, and made promises to raise their babies in the nurture and admonition of the Lord (Ephesians 6:4).
 Often, grandparents are asked to do the same, promising that they will be good examples of Christian belief and practice to their grandchildren.
 As with Roman Catholic parents and the often-meaningless rite of infant baptism, many of these I Promise God Evangelicals quickly forget their vows, going on to raise their children in nominally Christian homes.
-I became so frustrated by this lack of commitment to vows that I preached sermons from Deuteronomy 23;21:
+As an Evangelical pastor, I became so frustrated by this lack of commitment to vows made before God and the church that I preached sermons from Deuteronomy 23;21:

 When thou shalt vow a vow unto the Lord thy God, thou shalt not slack to pay it: for the Lord thy God will surely require it of thee; and it would be sin in thee.